learnitmyway/countries/README.md

     - what if we just parse the json file instead?
       - check which field is unique.
 Start with `two letters`.
 If nothing is unique generate a \_\_\_ to uid map and test that each country has an id
 - FE: normalise country data
-- share tsconfig, eslintrc and .vscode b/w fe and be
+- share tsconfig, eslintrc, .nvmrc b/w fe and be

 ## future ideas